liuguoyou/KDFReVS-3D/README.md

 All preprocessing tools have been provided in [https://github.com/lstcutong/video-face-3d](https://github.com/lstcutong/video-face-3d), please refer to it for more details.

 For training, after preprocessing 300VW and YTF datasets, put them in `./datasets/train`,  one video in one folder, we provide an example for your reference.
 You can add more videos in it if you like.

-For testing, please put your images in `./datasets/test`

-The `./datasets/val` folder contains images that are evaluated during training, you can put in some single face images.
+Note that we need some single face images for evaluation during training, please put any images you like in `./datasets/val`.

+For testing, we have provided some images that used in paper in `./datasets/test`, you can directly run our code to verify the performance that demonstrated in our paper.
+You can also put some other images and test your own.

 ### Pretrained Models

-Download pretrained models from [models.zip]() and extract them into `./models`
+Download pretrained models from [models.zip](https://pan.baidu.com/s/1axOuk5K-rgSNLAvj3JkQGw)  (password: fvq1) and extract them into `./models`

 ### Training and Testing